Top 10 Pharma ERP Systems In 2023

 • Quality of publicly available product documentation.
 The poorer the product documentation, the lower it ranks on our list.

-• The pharma industry market share (and documented commitment of the publisher through financial statements).
+• The pharma industry market share.
 The higher the focus on pharma companies, the higher the ERP system ranks on our list.

 • Ability to natively support diversified business models.
 The more diverse the product, the higher it ranks on our list.